 When the System Spits Out the Change Agent

-How to spot and stop the quiet exile of your most important leader
+How to spot and prevent the exile of your most important leaders

 โSome people are uncomfortable.โ